Demand estimation without outside good shares: Identification without knowledge of outside-good shares

 Next, we argue that $( \beta _{2},\alpha ) $ is identified under mild additional conditions.
 To see this, note that

 Then,

 Provided that $E[ \tilde{x}_{j}-\tilde{x}_{k}|z] $ and $E [ p_{j}-p_{k}|z] $ vary sufficiently for some $j,k$, $( \beta _{2},\alpha ) $ is identified. \end{runningexample}

-Example \ref{ex:NoId} shows that, when outside-good shares are unobserved, the fixed-coefficient version of the BLP model is not identified.
-Moreover, that example enables us to characterize the identified set of structural parameters in this special case.
-Unfortunately, the fixed-coefficient version of the BLP model imposes strong restrictions on demand, thereby limiting its ability to capture empirically relevant substitution patterns.
-For this reason, the more relevant identification problem is to carry out this analysis for the general BLP model with random coefficients.
+Example \ref{ex:NoId} shows that, when outside-good shares are unobserved, the fixed-coefficient version of the BLP model need not be point identified.
+It also enables us to characterize the identified set of structural parameters in this special case.
+The next section addresses the corresponding identification problem in the general BLP model with random coefficients.